jgujgu/dotfiles/README.md

 ###iTerm2

 Colors for iTerm2 are stored in config/base16-shell.
-I currently use a heavily modified version of jellybeans.
+I currently use a heavily modified version of base16-brewer.
-`